Larraguibel/ArtificialInteligence/README.txt

 Once the game is running, you can interact with it using the following controls:

   Arrow Keys: Use the arrow keys (up, down, left, right) to move the tiles on the game board.
-	'p' Key: Press the 'p' key to enable automatic gameplay using the AI algorithm with a fixed depth and heuristic.
+	'p' Key: Press the 'p' key to enable automatic gameplay using the AI algorithm.
-	'm' Key: Press the 'm' key to trigger multiple games with different depths and heuristics, displaying the results for each depth.

 # Features
 	Graphical User Interface: The game features a graphical user interface built using Tkinter, providing an interactive gaming experience.